trudag/cv-specs-measurements/README.md

 ```
 &nbsp;
 ### Video Analysis
 The algorithms uses the CNN to identify four round markers on the measurement frame and to determine the frame with the 'most rectangle' marker positions.
-By 'most rectagle' is mean that the angles in corner are as close to 90 degrees as possible.
+By 'most rectagle' I mean that the angles of the quadrilateral are as close to 90 degrees as possible.

 To analyse videos:
 1. Navigate to the `Model_deployment/Task2_Frame_identification` directory.